Other posts from the On a visit to.. series:

 A special place in Bucharest you’d like to share with us.

-What should we absolutely try when we’re in Bucharest?
+What should we try when we’re in Bucharest?

 You have to try Papanași – Romanian cheese donuts.
 It tastes better than it sounds!
-I think it’s the best thing from Romanian cuisine, even for someone who doesn’t like desserts like me.
+I think it’s the best thing about Romanian cuisine, even for someone who doesn’t like desserts like me.

 I will take you to Origo.
 You can try coffee from all over the world and also great tea and lemonades.